Atlantic Aboriginal Economic Development Integrated Research Program

 The main purpose of the AAEDIRP is to work with Aboriginal communities to improve the knowledge base concerning Atlantic Aboriginal economic development in order to improve the lives of Aboriginal people in the region.

 To enhance strategic planning and research initiatives, the AAEDIRP is guided by a Steering Committee and a Research Subcommittee, both providing direction and advice throughout all research processes.
 Both committees are comprised of Aboriginal leaders, university representatives, and federal and provincial government funding partners.
-In 2020, Atlantic region university partners renewed a Memorandum of Understanding (MOU) with the AAEDIRP/APCFNC.
+In 2021, Atlantic region university partners will renew a Memorandum of Understanding (MOU) with the AAEDIRP/APCFNC.
 This document sets out a common framework around issues such as overhead costs, protection for graduate students, and ownership of research.
 By signing the MOU, the universities agree that the AAEDIRP will not be charged university overhead administrative fees for projects the universities collaborate on.

 KEY OBJECTIVES OF THE AAEDIRP